emilyyzhangg/Closet-App/README.md

 - As a user, I want to be able to save outfits, consisting of preselected clothing and see the clothes all together
 - As a user, I want to be able to see all the clothing in my closet
 - As a user, I want to be able to save clothing to my closet
-- As a user, I want to be able to load by closet with all of my saved clothing
+- As a user, I want to be able to load my closet with all of my saved clothing
+- As a user, I want to be able to save all my saved outfits
+- As a user, I want to be able to load all my saved outfits